 What is special in voice beyond speech?

-Some of the most severe neurological diseases are degenerative: early onset detection and estimation of disease progression are extremely important factors to facilitate effective treatment of these diseases. audEERING, as a leading company in intelligent audio processing and paralinguistic analysis, provides a technology capable to identify patients with early symptoms of Parkinson’s disease by analysing subtle changes in voice and achieved 92% classification accuracy for healthy and diseased samples (click here https://www.audeering.com/what-we-do/healthcare-wellbeing/).
+Some of the most severe neurological diseases are degenerative: early onset detection and estimation of disease progression are extremely important factors to facilitate effective treatment of these diseases. audEERING, as a leading company in intelligent audio processing and paralinguistic analysis, provides a technology capable to identify patients with early symptoms of Parkinson’s disease by analysing subtle changes in voice and achieved 92% classification accuracy for healthy and diseased samples (click here).
 In this context, voice can also provide some guidance for patients and help them to adjust their medication more efficiently and in an individualized way.
 Voice can be used as a powerful indicator not only for Parkinson’s disease, but also in multiple sclerosis [1], Huntington’s [2] and Alzheimer’s disease [3] to enable a better diagnosis and treatment recommendations.
 Moreover, there is published evidence that heart rate can be inferred from speech utterances, and therefore voice contains another important biomarker which would potentially allow remote patient assessment and monitoring [4].
 Apart from this, voice technologies can also help in rehabilitation efforts.
 In recent studies, post-stroke language impairments were successfully treated using voice-assisted speech and language therapy [5].
 Additionally, voice can be used to preserve our well-being and recommend better decisions like healthy diet habits.
 In fact, starting from the nineties, the number of overweight children in Germany has doubled, with roughly one adolescent out of six having a BMI of above 25.
 In that perspective, audEERING has also been active in researching patterns in chewing sounds to predict possible medical condition like obesity or bulimia.

 What’s hot in smart technologies for healthcare?